NASA-NeMO-Net/NeMO-Net/alignUAVtoSat/readme.md

   * Make sure to run "sudo make install" to also install on your system's version of python.

 Note: The reason we're building everything on your system's version of python is because the osgeo library is difficult to get into a virtualenv (AFAIK).
+Note: QGIS installs on your system's version of python 2. sift_bf_py3.py is python 3 compatible but the osgeo library is needed and not installed on python 3 by QGIS.

 ### Usage
 1. Find the UAV flight location in google earth.
 Write down the lat/long.